 How does religion fit in?
 People of faith might hope that churches would respond to victims with compassion, but that is often not the case.
 Religious leaders tend to focus on the issue of purity — especially sexual purity.
 Their questions add pain to an already traumatized victim.
 What were you wearing?
 How much did you drink?
 Did you know him?
 Did you fight him?
 The underlying message is this: You were in some way culpable.

 “People want you to have been raped perfectly.”
-That’s how Amy Schumer summed it up last summer while she was on book tour with her memoir, “The Girl with the Lower Back Tattoo.”
+That’s how Amy Schumer summed it up while she was on book tour with her memoir, “The Girl with the Lower Back Tattoo.”
 She told Howard Stern: “I think it’s important to talk about because it’s made me feel less alone when other women have come forward about being sexually assaulted.
 And also because it’s not this perfect rape.
 People want you to be a perfect victim.”

 I was grateful that a high-profile woman was speaking openly about sexual assault.
 Like Amy, I published a memoir about rape last summer, but here’s the difference between us (OK, beside the fact that she’s a best-selling comic speaking to sold-out audiences): I was raped perfectly.
 And it was still horrific.